A Safe, Good, and New Haven

 July 21, 2007

-But first, we learned about the history of the town itlself.
-After paying the four bucks and noting the “No Photographs” sign (hence the bad no-flash reddish tint interior shots), we entered a fairly large room which was set up like every town museum “History of the town” room is set up.
+But first, we learned about the history of the town itself.
+After paying the entry fee and noting the “No Photographs” sign (hence the bad, illegally taken photos below), we entered a fairly large room which was set up like every town museum “History of the town” room is set up.
 That’s not a criticism at all, I’m just painting the scene; from the original colonists to today.

 Of course, the Quinnipiacs would have to come to know Jesus if they were going to get help from what was to be a “Puritan Village,” and a “Christian utopia” for wealthy Europeans from the Massachusetts Bay Colony up north.
 Led by John Davenport and Theophilius Eaton, the Puritans were dissatisfied with the theology they left behind so they created a new haven to practice their beliefs.
 Hmm, what to call this new haven?
 How about “New Haven?”
 Brilliant!

-The museum is New Haven’s only civic musuem, which is interesting only because there are over 10 museums in town.
+The museum is New Haven’s only civic museum, which is interesting only because there are so many museums in town.
 So let’s get to it, shall we?
 “New Haven Illustrated” is what the museum calls it’s town history collection – and it’s very nice.
-Walking through the exhibit took us through the first settlers and their hardships that I’ve already touched on and shortly thereafter, everyone’s favorite 4th grade invention, Eli Whitney’s cottin gin.
-There it was, live and in living color right in front of me – and this one was made by the hand of Whitney himself.
+Walking through the exhibit took us through the first settlers and their hardships that I’ve already touched on.
+Of course they have everyone’s favorite 4th grade invention, Eli Whitney’s cotton gin.
+There it was, live and in living color right in front of me – and this one was made by the hand of Whitney himself!

 Whitney was an interesting guy, and his two most famous inventions a) created the need for more slaves and b) helped the north win the Civil War.
-I’m not going to spend time writing a treatise on Mr. Whitney (link below will give you that), but it is pretty fascinating that he never saw the after-effects of the cotton gin and the gun with interchangeable parts.
-I’m sure I’ll spend more time on this when I visit the Eli Whitney musem up in Hamden, just north of New Haven.
+I’m not going to spend time writing a treatise on Mr. Whitney, but it is pretty fascinating that he never saw the after-effects of the cotton gin and/or the gun with interchangeable parts.
+I’m sure I’ll spend more time on this when I visit the Eli Whitney museum up in Hamden, just north of New Haven.

-But alas, Whitney also invtented somethng called the “Stone Crusher/Marble Carver.”
+But alas, Whitney also invented something called the “Stone Crusher/Marble Carver.”
 Here’s a bad picture of that:

-The town history room did what all town history rooms do – take visitors from the dawn of the 20th century up through the the time of my birth or so very, very quickly.
-On ot the Amistad exhibit.
+The town history room did what all town history rooms do – take visitors from the town’s beginnings up to the 21st century in one or two little rooms.
+On to the Amistad exhibit.
 Admittedly, I’ve been Amistad-ignorant my whole life.
 I haven’t seen the movie, visited the Amistad ship that comes around every few years, or really ever read anything about it.
 And that’s my own personal failing, as the story is quite incredible.

-On 2nd July, 1839, the slaves, led by Cinque (ne Sengbe Pieh, killed ship captain Ramon Ferrer, and took possession of his ship.
+As YOU all know, on 2nd July, 1839, the slaves, led by Cinque killed ship captain Ramon Ferrer, and took possession of his ship.
 Cinque ordered the navigator to take them back to Africa but after 63 days at sea the ship was intercepted by Lieutenant Gedney, of the United States brig Washington, half a mile from the shore of Long Island.
 The ship was towed into New London, Connecticut and the Africans were imprisoned in New Haven.

 The Spanish government insisted that the mutineers be returned to Cuba.
 President Martin van Buren was sympathetic to these demands but insisted that the men would be first tried for murder.